Coping With Epilepsy Medikidz Comic Book Explains Epilepsy

 I'm curious to hear about what kinds of seizures and auras you experience, whether day or night.
 The reason is that I read this description of frontal lobe epilepsy, and pretty much describes what my partner experiences (So much so I actually yelled AHA! when I read it), and I was wondering how accurate a description it is.

-I know dx by internet is a no-no -- I'm just preparing myself for the neurologist appointment in 2 weeks, and I'd like to have something to say if, like the GP, he decides the weird activities at night don't mean anything, and the daytime ones are "nothing much", since he doesn't experience tonic clonic seizures.
+I know dx by internet is a no-no -- I'm just preparing myself for the neuro appointment in 2 weeks, and I'd like to have something to say if, like the GP, he decides the weird activities at night don't mean anything, and the daytime ones are "nothing much", since he doesn't experience TCs.
 Yes, I can be a little obsessive about info and preparedness sometimes.

 It's starting to get critical now.
 He's having a hard time functioning in the day because he wakes up feeling like garbage and can't muster the energy to move (unusual for him), and he's had a lot of time loss, memory loss, and unusual things happening while I'm at work.